High Blood Pressure

 High blood pressure is sometimes called the ‘silent killer’ because there aren’t usually any symptoms and it can go undiagnosed.
 The only way to determine if you have the condition is to have it checked regularly by a doctor or nurse to reduce your likelihood of having a heart attack or stroke.

 Having your blood pressure measured is quick and easy and can be done by either your doctor or a nurse.
-They will place a blood pressure cuff on your upper arm, which is connected to a gauge.
-The cuff is then inflated and this measures the pressure in your blood vessels.
-Because a person’s blood pressure can vary over time, your doctor may re-check it a number of times in order to get a more accurate reading.
+They will place a blood pressure cuff on your upper arm which is then inflated and this measures the pressure in your blood vessels.
+A person’s blood pressure can vary over time and therefore your doctor may bring you back for rechecks to obtain a number of readings.

 Sometimes, your GP may recommend 24-hour blood pressure monitoring which means wearing a monitor for 24 hours.
 This machine will check your blood pressure every half hour and provides a more accurate picture of your blood pressure over an average day and night.
 Blood pressure varies at different times depending on what you are doing.
 Therefore, it is important to carry out your daily activities as normal while wearing this monitor.